ilianachae/CPSC354-DSL/README.md

 For testing the program and fixing some minor issues of the program, we are working on the demo program at [Public Git Repository of Demo Program](https://github.com/JadenSuh/JadenSuh.github.io).

-We are going to move the program after we fixed some issues.
+We are going to move the program after we fix some issues.